Edgar Allan Poe — “The Tell-Tale Heart”

 • “The Tell-Tale Heart” — October 8, 1896 — Saint Mary's Beacon (Leonardtown, MD), vol. 58, no. 816, p.
 1, cols.
 4-6 (without acknowledging the source, or Poe's name as the author)

 • “The Tell-Tale Heart” — November 30, 1911 — Richmond Palladium and Sun-Telegram (Richmond, IN), vol. 37, no. 22, p.
-2, running across the full bottom of the page (with one woodcut illustration, and acknowledged as by “Edgar Allan Poe”)
+2, running across the full bottom of the page (acknowledged as by “Edgar Allan Poe” and with the same woodcut illustration as the Fort Worth Star-Telegram)

 • “The Tell-Tale Heart” — 1944 — Tales of Terror, New York: The World Publishing Company, 1944, pp. 133-138 (selected and with an introduction by Boris Karloff, dated August 1943.
 Although most of the other authors included in the collection are mentioned by name in the introduction, Poe is strangely omitted.)